shakes76/PatternAnalysis-2024/recognition/Siamese-48008361/README.md

    - Used it in conjunction with AUC-ROC for a more comprehensive evaluation

 3. **Confusion Matrix**:
-   - Provides a detailed breakdown of model predictions
+   - Provides a breakdown of model predictions by class
-   - Allows visualization of True Positives, True Negatives, False Positives, and False Negatives
+   - Visualization of true positives (image as malignant), true negatives (image as benign), false positives (image is benign but classified as malignant), and false negatives (image is malignant but classified as benign)
-   - Crucial understanding the types of errors the model is making
+   - This is important as it helps with understanding the types of errors the model is making
    - Particularly important in medical contexts to assess the balance between sensitivity and specificity
    - Implemented using scikit-learn's `confusion_matrix` function